Key facts

 Entry requirements

-Entry is based on completion of an ACECQA approved Diploma or Early Childhood degree, together with relevant workplace experience.
+Entry is based on recent secondary (ATAR), higher education (GPA), VET study, or work experience, or completion of an ACECQA-approved Early Childhood diploma or bachelor qualification together with relevant workplace experience.

-Entry is based on completion of an ACECQA approved Diploma or Early Childhood degree, together with relevant workplace experience.
+Entry is based on recent secondary (ATAR), higher education (GPA), VET study, or work experience, or completion of an ACECQA-approved Early Childhood diploma or bachelor qualification together with relevant workplace experience.
 English language requirements must also be met.

 View full entry requirements